rdi-caveman/AdventOfCode2021/README.md

 Day 10: Syntax scoring.
 Find and score corrupted or incomplete syntaxes.
 Day 11: Dumbo Octopus.
 Flashing octopuses, similar to game of Life.
 Day 12: Pasage Pathing.
 Find your way through a series of caves.
+Day 13: Tranparent Origami.
+Fold a transparent sheet of paper to get access code.